FarizKesten/smart_palletizer/README.md

   - Converting the dataset into YOLO format
   - Configuring and launching training with appropriate parameters

-The training procedure is detailed in:
+The training procedure is detailed in: (trained in Google Colab) `notebooks/A1_Train_YOLO_Model.ipynb`
-`notebooks/A1_Train_YOLO_Model.ipynb`

 ---